OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/useful-scripts/useful-scripts.md

 ```

 This will cause every command in the script to print to the console before it is executed.
-This is normally used only in troubleshooting.
+This is normally used only in troubleshooting or during development.

 ### Run a script with echo/trace turned on